MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/work-orders/manually-created-workorders.md

 ## Copy work order

 It is possible to quickly create a new work order from an existing work order.
-This way of working with work orders is different from creating work orders based on [Maintenance plans](../preventive-and-reactive-maintenance/maintenance-sequences.md).
+This way of working with work orders is different from creating work orders based on maintenance plans.
 It is useful if, for example, you have a work order containing many work order jobs with various jobs on different assets that should be completed at regular intervals.

 1. Click **Asset management** > **Common** > **Work orders** > **All work orders** or **Active work orders**.